 Remember when you test horse grass, hay or haylage samples they have to be representative.
-If you can’t do this then consider using one of our ‘forage focused’ horse feed balancers which have been formulated against statistical analysis of the hundreds of forage samples we tested for our clients.
-Our balancers are nutritionally focused supplements rather than broad spectrum, cover the usual deficiencies in UK forage and are matched to NRC minimums and ratios.
+If you can’t do this then consider using one of our ‘forage-focused’ horse feed balancers which have been formulated against the statistical analysis of the hundreds of forage samples we tested for our clients.
+Our balancers are nutritionally focused supplements rather than broad-spectrum, cover the usual deficiencies in UK forage and are matched to NRC minimums and ratios.

 Forageplus provides a range of analysis services for horse hay, haylage, grass, soil and water.
 We can tell you if your forage is suitable for a laminitic, if there is a need for soaking, if there is sufficient protein or if there are any antagonist minerals or mineral deficiencies.
 Read more below.